Bulabao and Ndaya: Hard Work Pays Off

 Ndaya graduated from RefugeeOne’s highest level English class with a near-perfect score on her final exam.
 With the help of RefugeeOne’s youth program, she eagerly enrolled her 9-year-old son Caleb in 3rd grade and 3-year-old son Samuel in Pre-K.

 Recently, there’s been a lot of good news for the family.
 Thanks to committed volunteers and RefugeeOne’s workforce development team, Bulabao attended an interview preparation workshop.
 He took the advice he received there to heart – and applied it at a job interview the next day!
-Bulabao was offered a new job earning $4.50 more per hour, plus benefits, which he was very happy to accept.
+Bulabao was offered a new job at WeWork, a RefugeeOne employment partner.
+Now he is thrilled to earn $4.50 more per hour, plus benefits.

 If that accomplishment wasn’t enough, the timing couldn’t have been better: Bulabao and Ndaya are anticipating the arrival of their third child.
 Because of their resilience, hard work, and the support of people like you, Bulabao and Ndaya can welcome this child into a safe and stable home with confidence that he or she will have opportunities to flourish.